rutishauserlab/SBCAT-NO-release-NWB/README.md

 * **Single Unit Analysis Example:** This section plots the example category-selective cell that can be found in Fig 3a of Daume et al. To decrease loading time, please set `importRange = 6`.

-* **LFP PAC Example Figure:** This section recreates the example gamma amplitude distribution across theta phase bins in addition to the comodulograms across load conditions (Fig 2d, Daume et al).
-To decrease loading times, set `importRange = 5`.

-* **SU PAC Example Figure:** This section illustrates the binning and the model comparisons used in PAC neuron selection for an example neuron.
-To decrease loading times, set `importRange = 32`.

 * **Recordings by Area:** The script also calculates the number of LFP channels and cells by area and saves the results into a .xlsx file.
 This can be disabled by setting `countAreas = 0`.

-* **Spike Sorting Quality Metrics:** This section plots spike sorting metrics for single units recorded in the Sternberg/screening tasks.
-These metrics include the percentage of inter-spike intervals (ISIs) that were less than 3 ms, mean firing rates for all units, coefficient of variation (CV2) values for all units, signal-to-noise ratio (SNR) of the peak of the mean waveform, mean SNR for all values in a unit’s mean waveform, pairwise projection distance between each unit in which multiple units were found on the same electrode, isolation distance (scaled to log 10 for ease of viewing) across all units for which this metric was defined.

-* **Simulating Noise Correlations:** Use main_popGeometry_noiseCorrs.m to simulate noise correlations between two or more (as specified by `Pdims`) neurons.
-This script will determine and plot the signal and the noise axes, their angle, as well as the standard deviation of the values projected onto the signal axis before and after noise correlations were removed among the simulated neurons.
-The script allows to change the number of trials (`NperGroup`), the number of neurons with category tuning (`Pdims_withTuning`), the method to extract the noise axes (`modeNoiseAxis`), as well as the classifier (`modeClassifier`).
-Parameters can be changed from within the script.

 Please make sure to thoroughly read the comments in the code to understand the functionality of each part.
 If you encounter any problems, please report them as issues in the repository.